These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention that tinnitus is bilateral or that it affects both ears

-Why: Under DC 6260 Note (2), only a single evaluation is assigned regardless of laterality - but accurate documentation of bilateral tinnitus ensures the full picture is captured and may be relevant to the underlying hearing loss evaluation.
+Under DC 6260 Note (2), only a single evaluation is assigned regardless of laterality - but accurate documentation of bilateral tinnitus ensures the full picture is captured and may be relevant to the underlying hearing loss evaluation.

-Do this instead: Clearly state 'I have ringing in both ears' or 'the ringing is in my left ear only' as applicable.
+Instead: Clearly state 'I have ringing in both ears' or 'the ringing is in my left ear only' as applicable.
 The examiner needs to check the correct laterality boxes on the DBQ.

 Impact: 10%